Achieving regulatory milestones & meeting commercial goals

 To start off with, I will start with an overview of today's webinar.
 We will start off with the introduction of Novotech, and then we will introduce today's topic, which is Regulatory Milestones and Commercial Goals.
 We are going to break that up today into two major parts.
 The first part is, what do you need to get into a clinical trial, and the next part is a roadmap to registration.
 We will follow that up with an example of one our sponsor companies, Dimerix, and then at the end of the session we will have time for some questions.

-Novotech is an AsiaPacific specialist clinical research organisation.
-We were established in 1996, and have got ontheground operations in Australia, New Zealand, and a range of AsiaPacific countries.
+Novotech is an AsiaPacific specialist clinical research organisation, and got ontheground operations in Australia, New Zealand, and a range of AsiaPacific countries.
 There's a lot of information on this slide, and I won't go through it all, but suffice to say, we use bestinclass technology, and we have managed over 1,200 projects, including the APAC component for pivotal trials leading to multiple FDA, EMA, and other registered products.

 As mentioned, we have a large base in Australia and also new Zealand, and then in total 1,500 people across 21 offices in 12 geographies.
 You can see from this slide, we have an extensive ontheground presence across the AsiaPacific region.